 Early pension release is when money is taken out of your pension plan before you retire.
 You never know when you may have to take funds out of your pension, and you may not plan to take any funds from your pension until you retire, but then you find yourself in a financial crisis… So using a personal pension to help withdraw money from your pension may be your best bet, as well as a good option for you.
 There are many ways in which you can withdraw money from your pension, some methods are legal and some are not illegal – so it is very important to know what you can and cannot do!
 We can help you with that and explain the options to you in more detail.
 If are older than 55 then you can legally take money from your personal pension fund.
-However, if you are under 55 and you need to take a cash lump sum then there maybe a strict criteria that you will have to meet in order to achieve that.
+However, if you are under 55 and you need to take a cash lump sum then contact us today to discuss what we can do for you.
 We have a range of options that will allow you to possibly withdraw or release your pension fund.
 Contact us today for further help.
 If releasing cash from your pension is something you want to do then contact our team today, you can talk to us about the various options available to you, and see which one is more suited to you.

 Some people call it pension releasing while others call it pension unlocking.
 Whichever one you know it to be, it means the same thing.
 Releasing your pension or some times it is know as; ‘unlocking’ simply refers to the means of taking out money from your pension scheme(s) any time before you retire.
 This could be done either in a legitimate way which can result you paying a higher tax rate, but you need to be very careful because there are companies that may provide a fraudulent route of releasing your pension.